aoloe/cpp-pybind11-playground/qt-5-pyqt5/README.md

-# qt application calling a python script access the c++ API of the application
+# qt application calling a python script accessing the c++ API of the application

 - Create a `.so` module.
 - Call the Python script from the c++ code and pass a variable per reference.